bcgov/nr-bcwat/backend/database_initialization/README.md

 ```
 --recreate_db
     Use this to drop all schemas in the database and recreate schemas from scratch
---non_scraped
+--import_data
-    Use this to truncate all tables and repopulate them
+    Use this to truncate all tables and repopulate them with the static data as well as the scraped data.
+This should only be used if you are doing a data transfer from DB to DB
+--aws_upload
+    Use this flag to export the source data from the DB and convert it to CSV, which gets compressed using gzip, then uploaded to the S3 bucket that is specified in the .env file.
+--aws_import
+    Use this flag to download the compressed data from the S3 bucket, uncompress, and populate the destination database.
+This was made because the database on Openshift cannot be accessed from the outside.
 ```

 #### all_data_transfer.py

 This is the main file that dictates the import of the data from the various files in the `queries` directory.

-The `import_data` function is the function that gets called from the `transfer_table.py` file.
+- `import_data` function is the function that gets called from the `transfer_table.py` file.
 This calls the `populate_all_tables` and the `run_post_import_queries`.
 It is basically the access point to these function from other files.

-The `populate_all_tables` function takes in the destination database's connection and the dictionary to insert.
+- `populate_all_tables` function takes in the destination database's connection and the dictionary to insert.
 The dictionary is defined in the `constants.py` file.
 Before insertion, specific tables get minor adjustments to the data.
-This is done here because of some of the changes that are required are a bit complicated to do in SQL, but very simple to do in Python.After the query is ran, 1 000 000 rows of data is transferred at a time.
+This is done here because of some of the changes that are required are a bit complicated to do in SQL, but very simple to do in Python.
+After the query is ran, 100000 rows of data is transferred at a time, if the schema is `bcwat_ws` then it is 2500 at a time because geometries are very heavy.
 Some JSON columns are transformed in to JSON objects, this has to be done because psycopg2 returns JSON columns as string columns.

-The `run_post_import_queries` runs the queries in the `post_import_queries.py` file.
+- `run_post_import_queries` runs the queries in the `post_import_queries.py` file, which consists mostly of triggers, indices, and some manual changes to the data that needs to be made afterwards.

+- `create_compressed_file` function is used when the `--aws_upload` flag is active.
+This will export the data that is needed to populate the databse to CSV file, which is then compressed using gzip.
+The compressed file is then sent to the S3 bucket specified in the `.env` file.
+The CSV and compressed files are deleted after upload

+- `import_from_s3` is the opposite function to `create_compressed_file`.
+When the `--aws_import` flag is used, the compressed CSV files are downloaded from the S3 bucket, decompressed, then imported into the destination database.
+The CSV and compressed files are deleted after import.

 #### util.py

 The file consists of utility functions that are used multiple times in other files.
 These functions mostly consists of getting connection to the various databases specified in the `.env` file.

-There are a few other functions, like setting up logging, and small processing of data for specific tables.
-The function that recreates the schemas in the database also exists in this file.
+- `get_from_conn`, `get_wet_conn`, and `get_to_conn` are functions used to get the database connection to three different databases, specified using the `.env` file.

+- `recreate_db_schema` is used to basically start a clean version of the database.

+- `special_variable_function` is a function used for the `bcwat_obs.variable` table to do some minor adjustments to the data.
+This is needed because originally the variables were split into two separate tables.
+The `polars` boolean that it accepts allows it to switch from a Panadas transformation to a Polars transformation.

+- `create_partitions` creates partitions on two tables: `bcwat_obs.station_observation` and `bcwat_obs.water_quality_hourly` so that querying to them is faster.

+- `delete_partitions` deletes the partitions that were created by the above function.

+- `send_file_to_s3` will authenticate to the specified S3 bucket, using the credentials provided in the `.env` file.
+Once authenticated, the compressed CSV will be uploaded in to the bucket.

+- `download_file_from_s3` will download, and decompress the CSV file that is specified by the `file_name` argument.

+- `check_temp_dir_exists` will create the `temp` directory if it does not exist.
+This is where the data will be downloaded to.

 #### constants.py